lliendo/Radar/docs/installation.rst

 ============

     At the moment Radar is only available from its source code from Github.
-    As the project evolves it will be eventually added to `pip <https://pip.pypa.io/en/stable/>`_.
+    As the project evolves it will be eventually added to `PyPI <https://pypi.python.org/pypi>`_.

-    Pip packages will be delivered when the project is assured to be stable.
+    PyPI packages will be delivered when the project is assured to be stable.
     Current Radar's status is ALPHA.

     To install Radar from Github (you will need `GIT <https://git-scm.com/>`_ installed on your system)